github/opensource.guide/activities/citable-code/index.md

 ---
 <a id="intro" title="Intro" class="toc-item"></a>

 [Digital Object Identifiers](http://en.wikipedia.org/wiki/Digital_object_identifier) (DOI) are the backbone of the academic reference and metrics system.
+If you're a researcher writing software then this guide will show you how to make your work citable in the academic referencing system.

 In this tutorial we're going to learn how to archive one of your GitHub repositories and assign it a DOI using the data archiving tool [Zenodo](https://zenodo.org/).